containeroo/helminator/README.md

 ## TL;DR

 Helminator scans your Ansible roles for Helm repositories and versions.
-It then checks if there is an update to a given Helm chart is availible and sends out a Slack notification.
+It then checks if there is an update to a given Helm chart availible and sends out a Slack notification.

 ## Requirements